aloiscochard/sarsi/README.md

 	cd sarsi
 	stack install

-### Neovim Integration

-Once `sarsi` installed, simply add the following line in your `init.vim`.

-	call rpcstart('sarsi-nvim')

 # Usage

 By default, when a consumer/producer start it will use a Unix pipe with a name generated according the directory in which it was launched.

 It basically means you have to start consumers/producers from the same directory for them to be connected.

+## Producers

 ### Haskell

-The `sarsi-hs` command line wrapper allow you to run an arbitrary command and get it's output transparently feeded into an active consumer.
+The `sarsi-hs` command line wrapper allow you to run an arbitrary command and get it's output transparently feeded into all active consumers.

 	sarsi-hs stack build